Want our top 10 essential dessert recipes?

 - When the cupcakes are cooled, prepare the frosting.

-- In a mixing bowl, combine the butter and vegetable shortening and beat using an electric mixer until smooth, 1-2 minutes.
+- In a mixing bowl, beat the butter using an electric mixer until smooth, 1-2 minutes.

 - Add in the champagne, starting with less and adding more for stronger flavor if desired.